Champions League: Frankfurt, Napoli ultras clash despite ban – DW – 03/15/2023

 Why are away fans not allowed?

-According to UEFA regulations, home clubs are obliged to offer five percent of total stadium capacity to supporters of the visiting team in a clearly segregated part of the stadium.
-Eintracht Frankfurt were therefore entitled to sell 2,700 tickets to their supporters for Wednesday's match, for which many fans had already booked travel and accommodation – partly on six flights chartered by the club.
+According to UEFA regulations, home clubs are obliged to offer 5% of total stadium capacity to supporters of the visiting team in a clearly segregated part of the stadium.
+Eintracht Frankfurt were therefore entitled to sell 2,700 tickets to their supporters for the match, for which many fans had already booked travel and accommodation – partly on six flights chartered by the club.

 However, following an ultimately unsuccessful series of legal challenges, Eintracht opted to reject their ticket allocation altogether and cancel the charter planes, leaving the team to attempt to overturn a 0-2 first-leg defeat without the backing of their supporters.